 You could serve this with mashed potatoes like a traditional meatloaf if you’d like.
 But we like it with some simple pasta tossed in butter, garlic salt and sprinkling of Parmesan.

 Add a side salad with some of Aunt Ellen’s homemade Parmesan dressing and it’s a meal fit for a king!
 If salads aren’t your thing, a little steamed or roasted broccoli would also be amazing.

 If you are making this for a special occasion, be sure to serve it with something fun for dessert like MiMi’s Italian Lemon Bundt Cake.

-If you like the idea of stuffed Italian goodness, maybe you’d like to try Maw-Maw’s Italian Braciole or maybe even some stuffed meatball meatloaf which is similar to this, but made with ground beef instead.
+If you like the idea of stuffed Italian goodness, try the stuffed meatball meatloaf which is similar to this, but made with ground beef instead.